How to find out more about compensation for motorbike accidents

 Losing a limb

-If you would like to find out if you might be entitled to compensation for motorbike accidents you should telephone Accident Advice Helpline without delay.
-The number is 0800 689 0500, or from your mobile on 0333 500 0993.
+If you would like to find out if you might be entitled to compensation for motorbike accidents, you can telephone Accident Advice Helpline and chat to an adviser.
+The number is 0800 689 0500 (landline), or from your mobile phone on 0333 500 0993.